openharmony/docs/en/application-dev/reference/syscap-list.md

 # SystemCapability List

-SystemCapability (SysCap in short) refers to a standalone feature in the operating system.
+SysCap, short for System Capability, refers to a standalone feature in the OpenHarmony system.

 Before using an API for development, you are advised to familiarize yourself with [SysCap](syscap.md), and then consult the following tables to see whether the SysCap set required for the API is supported by the target device type.